QualiSystems/devguide_source/_orchestration/8.1.0/the-oob-orchestration.md

 sandbox.workflow.add_to_configuration(my_custom_login, components)
 {% endhighlight %}

-The workflow helper supports the following extension methods:
+The workflow helper supports the following extension methods for setup orchestration:
+* add_to_preparation
+* on_preparation_ended
 * add_to_provisioning
 * on_provisioning_ended
 * add_to_connectivity